-Patients will be required to be fully exposed to make an accurate assessment of burn severity, however to reduce heat loss, this should be for the minimal amount of time necessary, exposing only the area being examined and body temperature assessed regularly.
+Patients will need to be fully exposed to make an accurate assessment of burn severity, however, to reduce heat loss, this should be for the minimal time necessary, exposing only the area being examined, with careful monitoring of body temperature.

-Body temperature in children should be vigilantly monitored, especially if burn cooling is being performed, as the risk for hypothermia is increased by children's greater surface area to body mass ratios.
-This is equally applicable to elder burn patients who, due to medical co-morbidity and diminishing physiological reserves, may have poor thermoregulation and are likely to succumb to hypothermia more rapidly.
+Body temperature in children should be vigilantly monitored, especially if burn cooling is being performed, as the risk for hypothermia is significantly increased.
+This is also applicable to elderly burn patients who, due to medical co-morbidity and reduced physiological reserves, may have poor thermoregulation and are likely develop hypothermia more rapidly.